Collection

-The enormous collection that the L’Iber Museum houses is the result of a passion for miniature figurines by D. Álvaro Noguera, a dynamic and appreciated businessman from Valencia, who had a gran appreciation for history.
+The enormous collection housed in the Museo l’Iber is the result of the passion for miniatures of Mr. Álvaro Noguera, a dynamic and appreciated businessman from Valencia, who had a great passion for history.

-His collection was constantly growing, as he never stopped acquiring new pieces.
-This fervent status as a collector gave rise to more than a million pieces that the museum possesses, approximately, as artistic material on display, stored or being restored in our workshops.
+His collection grew continuously, as he never stopped acquiring new pieces.
+This fervent collector status gave rise to the more than one million pieces that the museum possesses as artistic material on display, stored or being restored in our workshops.

-It was in the 80s that D. Álvaro Noguera began having ideas about displaying his collection to the public, but his perfectionism kept delaying him from seeing it through.
-It wasn’t until 2007 when this collectors dream would be realized, with the opening to the public of L’Iber Museum of historical miniature soldiers.
-This museum constituted a whole moral and cultural legacy that a year after his death was honored by his son, Alejandro Noguera, current director of the L’Iber Museum.
+It was in the 80’s when Mr. Álvaro Noguera started the idea of exhibiting his collection to the public, but his perfectionism always postponed it.
+It was not until 2007 that the dream of this collector became a reality, when the L’Iber, Museum of the tin soldiers, was opened to the public, a moral and cultural legacy that one year after his death was honoured by his son, Alejandro Noguera, current director of the L’Iber Museum.

 Objectives and Values